three-ball/self-learning/greenlight-further/README.md

 ORDER BY id
 ```

-- This SQL query is designed so that each of the filters behaves like it is ‘optional’.
+- This SQL query is designed so that each of the filters behaves like it is 'optional'.
 For example, the condition `(LOWER(title) = LOWER($1) OR $1 = '')` will evaluate as `true` if the placeholder parameter `$1` is a case-insensitive match for the movie title or the placeholder parameter equals `''`.
-- So this filter condition will essentially be ‘skipped’ when movie title being searched for is the empty string "".
+- So this filter condition will essentially be 'skipped' when movie title being searched for is the empty string "".

 ### Full-Text Search